 Don’t hike or run with headphones on

 I love my tunes as much as anyone but this is just common sense!
 The great thing about rattlesnakes (The only great thing!)
-Is that they warn you before they bite the fuck out of you!
+Is that they warn you before they bite you!
 If you are listening to headphones how are you going to hear them if they rattle at your pup?
 A rattlesnake’s warning is loud but still if you are listening to the newest One Republic song you may not hear it if your mutt decides to play with Bite-y McRattlesnake.

 Rattlesnake Avoidance classes

 Let’s shock some sense into Fido!
 Okay, it may seem a bit mean but if young shock your dog when they try to smell rattlenakes, as soon as they hear that rattle they will learn.
-I don’t honestly feel bad when our dog gets shocked because she is kind of an asshole.
+I don’t honestly feel bad when our dog gets shocked because she is kind of silly.